Try this easy sugar-free cranberry sauce recipe for your next holiday feast. You need only 3 ingredients and it is ready in 10 minutes.

 There is something wonderfully comforting about festive food.
 I love the ritual of eating the same trusted and tested meals during the holiday season.

 Our festive menu is set in stone - a mix of German, British and Caribbean representing the origins and heritage of our family.
-Then there are the highlights leading up to the big feast - such as gingerbread cupcakes, this spiced chocolate torte, low carb christmas stollen, gluten free panettone and of course my German cinnamon stars.
+Then there are the highlights leading up to the big feast - such as low carb Christmas stollen, keto panettone and of course my sugar free Christmas cookies.

 And whether you are celebrating Thanksgiving or Christmas or both, at some point cranberry sauce will make an appearance.